 Leapfrog Top Hospitals

 Leapfrog recognizes the highest performers on the Leapfrog Hospital Survey through its annual Top Hospital designation.
 Top Hospital awards are given in four categories: Top General Hospital, Top Teaching Hospital, Top Rural Hospital, and Top Children’s Hospital.
-To be considered for a Top Hospital award, hospitals must submit a survey by August 31, 2017.
-Hospitals receiving the award are notified in late October, and are announced publicly at Leapfrog’s Annual Meeting in December.
+To be considered for a Top Hospital award, hospitals must submit a Survey by August 31, 2018.
+Hospitals receiving the award are notified in late October and are announced publicly at Leapfrog’s Annual Meeting in December.
 The criteria for the Top Hospital awards are determined each year by a committee evaluating hospital performance across all areas of the Leapfrog Hospital Survey.